jaheyns/CfdOF/Readme.md

  (It will be automatically detected in the default install location.)

-Likewise the Gnuplot-py module can be installed from the Preferences panel, as well as cfMesh. cfMesh is automatically built from source inside the OpenFOAM environment if installed from the Preferences panel.
+Likewise, cfMesh can be installed from the
+Preferences panel. cfMesh is automatically built from source inside the OpenFOAM environment if installed from the Preferences panel.
 Note that this is a lengthy process.

 Choosing the "Check dependencies" option will verify that all prerequisites have been successfully installed.